Greenwich Nautical Walk:

 Greenwich Market :

-This market has been around at Greenwich since the 14th century, but the history of the present market dates from 1700 when a charter to run two markets, on Wednesdays and Saturdays, was assigned by Lord Romney to the Commissioners of Greenwich Hospital for 1000 years.
+This wonderful, quaint market has been around since the 14th century.
+The history of the present market dates from 1700 when a charter to run two markets, on Wednesdays and Saturdays, was assigned by Lord Romney to the Commissioners of Greenwich Hospital for 1000 years.

-Exit the market into Nelson Road, and turn left along King William Walk.
+Step out into Nelson Road.
 Enter Greenwich park and walk up the hill.

 |